 Most medicines are made by chemical processes in a laboratory.
 Drug companies are able to make exact copies of these types of medicine.
 These copies are called ‘generic’ medicines.
 There are generic versions of lots of chemical medicines (for example, ibuprofen).

 Biological medicines are more complex medicines that are made using living sources (such as cells).
-Because manufacturing biological medicines involves living processes, they are much harder to copy.
+This means that they are much harder to copy.
 Even within the original brand of a biological medicine, there are slight differences between batches.

 A biosimilar is a medicine that is developed to be highly similar to an existing biological medicine.
 Biosimilars might vary slightly from the original brand of medicine, but they work in the same way and they are equally as effective.

 If your treatment for lymphoma includes a biological medicine, such as rituximab, you might be treated with the original brand of medicine or you might be treated with a different brand – a biosimilar.